대수적 위상수학

 Applications of the acyclic models theorem

-The acyclic models theorem is used first of all in proving the Künneth theorem discussed in the previous post.
-Consider the category \(\Top^2\) of pairs of topological spaces, and the two functors
+The acyclic models theorem is first used in proving the Künneth theorem examined in the previous post.
+Consider the category \(\Top^2\) of pairs of topological spaces, and the two functors from it to \(\Ch_{\geq 0}(\lMod{A})\)

 \[C_\bullet(-\times -;A),\qquad C_\bullet(-;A)\otimes_A C_\bullet(-;A)\]